mediroozmeh/FPGA_BitonicSorting/README.md

 ![sorting_network](https://github.com/mediroozmeh/Bitonic-Sorting/blob/master/Figures/SORTINGCOMPARATOR.jpg )

 In the simple sorting network with five comparator and four inputs each comparator presents higher values at lower wire and lower value at top wire.
-Two comprator in the left hand side and other two in the middle can work in parallel within three steps.
+Two comparator in the left hand side and other two in the middle can work in parallel within three steps.

  Depth and number of comparator is key parameter to evaluate performance of sorting network.
 Maximum number of comparator along any path is the depth of sorting network.
 Assuming that all comparison on each level is done in parallel the depth of the sorting network is equal to number of stages.Bitonic mergesort network is one of the fastest comparison sorting network with the following formulas representing the depth and number of comparators: